hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 This concept is the intellectual core of this article.

-### Our first learning image classifier
+### A supervised learning approach to the image classification problem

 The branch of machine learning we turn to solve the image classification problem is called *supervised learning*.
-In fact, when you hear most people talking about machine learning today (deep learning or otherwise), what they're probably referring to is supervised learning, as it is the subset of machine learning that's demonstrated the most success in recent years.
-Supervised learning has now become a classic procedure for *learning from data*, and it is outlined below in the context of the image classification problem:
+In fact, when you hear most people talking about machine learning today (deep learning or otherwise), what they're probably referring to is supervised learning, as it is the subset of machine learning that has demonstrated the most success in recent years.
+Supervised learning is now the classic procedure for *learning from data*, and it is outlined below in the context of the image classification problem:

 {{< figure src="/images/writing/artistic-style-transfer/supervised-learning.png" title="The pieces that make up a supervised learning solution to the image classification problem." >}}